thom4parisot/thom4.net/source/_posts/2014/why-our-startup-failed.md

 When the CEO learned about our action, he anticipated the move smartly: the Chamber of Commerce canceled our audience because… the CEO has requested this very same Chamber's protection!
 A way to prevail bankruptcy by freezing the debts while staying on board.
 At the time, the ambiance in the office was nasty and no one had any motivation neither trust regarding the CEO.

 **We had to push hard to get fired**.
-Yep, because everybody wanted to leave and to get fired to at least sustain temporarily on government benefits.
+Yep, because everybody wanted to leave.
+By being fired, people could at least sustain temporarily on government benefits.

 When you have a continuing contract in France, you are bound to it.
 If you want to break it, you can.
 However you will not get any government benefit while you seek for a new role; even if it is due to a lack of responsibility of the employer.
 If you want your money back?
 You need to hire a lawyer to a special court.
 Which means engaging money to get your money back.
 A year later.